PDM4AR/exercises/docs/01-helloworld.md

 #### Setting up the _git remote_ repository for updates

-From time to time we might release fixes and/or new exercises on the "parent" repository (the template form which your repo was created).
+From time to time we might release fixes and/or new exercises on the "parent" repository (the template from which your repo was created).
 In order to get the updates in the future we need to tell git that there exist a _template_ repository to pull from.
 You can set this running `make set-template`.
 Verify that everything went well typing `git remote -v` in your terminal: